HackClubRAIT/Wizard-Of-Docs/.github/PULL_REQUEST_TEMPLATE.md

 -   [ ] I have you tested the code before submission.
 -   [ ] I have commented my code, particularly in hard-to-understand areas.
 -   [ ] My changes generates no new warnings.
--   [ ] I'm Hacktoberfest'21 contributor.
+-   [ ] I'm Hacktoberfest'21 contributor
+-   [ ] I'm Hack-Club-Rait'22 Contributor

 ##  Screenshots (if any)